JiaheXu/Deep-Learning-Codebase/README.md

-# Machine-Learnning-Codebase
+# Deep-Learnning-Codebase
-This repo contains my personal codebase for Machine Learning.
+This repo contains my personal codebase for Deep Learning.